denoland/rusty_v8/README.md

 Use `V8_FROM_SOURCE=1 cargo build -vv` to build the crate completely from source.

-The build scripts require Python 3 to be available as `python3` in your `PATH`.
+The build scripts require Python 3 to be available as `python` or `python3` in your `PATH`.
 If you want to specify the exact binary of Python to use, you should use the `PYTHON` environment variable.

 The build also requires `curl` to be installed on your system.